vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 ![](https://i.imgur.com/gUR3jGm.png)

 #### Core Module (CM)
 The Core Module oversees collateral pools and mints stablecoins.
-Users can deposit collateral and obtain agEUR in return.
+It comprises Stablecoin Liquidity Providers (SLPs), Hedging Agents (HAs), and agEUR minters.
+Users can deposit collateral (DAI, USDC, FRAX, WETH, and FAI) and obtain agEUR in return.
 At the same time, the Core Module sustains a debt-to-collateral ratio to ensure the stablecoin's over-collateralization.
+An in-depth look at the inner workings of the core module and its participants can be found in our [previous article](https://cryptorisks.substack.com/p/ageur-angle-protocol).

-#### Stablecoin Liquidity Providers (SLPs)
+##### Stablecoin Liquidity Providers (SLPs)
 SLPs are providing liquidity that enables the exchange of agEUR with other stablecoins.
 In return, they receive fees generated from the trades they facilitate.
 SLPs are instrumental in maintaining agEUR's liquidity and contribute to the overall stability of the stablecoin.
+In the case of the protocol reaching under-collateralization, the liquidity provided by an SLP ensures 1:1 redeemability.
+Should an SLP choose to remove their liquidity in such circumstances, they would incur a slippage.
+The protocol’s C-ratio governs the slippage parameter:

+* Above 120% C-ratio, the slippage is zero.
+* Slippage increases with decreasing C-ratio.

-#### Hedging Agents (HAs)
+##### Hedging Agents (HAs)
 HAs play a critical role in managing risks associated with collateral fluctuations.
 By purchasing and selling collateral to preserve an appropriate debt-to-collateral ratio, they help maintain agEUR's stability while promoting capital efficiency.

 ## Angle's Core Module Reserve Allocation and Implemented Changes
-The Core module earns interest on these reserves by lending to other platforms, relying on strategies to determine the allocation of funds across various protocols.
+The Core module earns interest on these reserves by lending to other platforms.
 These strategies contribute to the Core module's appeal for Standard Liquidity Providers (SLPs), enabling interest generation, reserve accumulation, and veANGLE holder incentivization.
+This is key to how Angle Protocol optimizes its collateral’s efficiency; by mobilizing the liquidity into blue-chip DeFi protocols, Angle improves the capital efficiency of the collateral, allowing the cake-having (cap. efficiency) and cake-eating (adoption: attracting more SLPs, thereby buffering the system, which makes agEUR more stable and hence more attractive).

 ### AIP-43 and the Shift in Reserve Strategy